marcusgia2505/classsExGameInstructions/docs/Run.rst

 .. image:: _static/Beautymacro.JPG
     :alt:  300px

 Some of the graphs have interactive features and can be adapted.
 All figures that are labeled with "Highcharts.com" (see bottom right corner of the figure above) have a zoom function.
 You can zoom in by simply clicking and pulling the mouse over the section you want to zoom in on.
-The button “Reset zoom” resets the display back to the original size.
+The button “Reset zoom" resets the display back to the original size.

 For histograms, you can also change the settings for the bins and the maximum by clicking on the little symbol under the bottom left corner of the chart.
 You simply change the values in the fields and then click beside the bins display.
 This can be useful if the default bin size was too small.
 The bins are then changed for all graphs.